 Srini says, “I think she got sprayed.
 I think that was a skunk.”

 In fact, the smell doesn’t really hit me until we start washing her down with a mix of hydrogen peroxide, baking soda, and dish soap.
 What would we have done before the internet?
 And when it does, it feels like a blow to the head.
 But I mostly ignore it.
-I’m laser focused now on scrubbing her down.
+I’m the one who is laser focused now; I’m intent on scrubbing her down.

 Olive is weirded out by this bucket bath in the backyard, the whole family fussing over her.